The Nuxeo Platform supports the following MySQL version:

 Since Nuxeo 8.1, Nuxeo needs access to the

-mysql.proc table to be able to determine if stored procedures need to be upgraded.
-You can grant this access using:
+information_schema.routines table to be able to determine if stored procedures need to be upgraded.
+All users have read access to this table, but Nuxeo needs to be able to write the stored procedures:

 Because MySQL by default likes to drop connections after a short idle time, if you don't use a datasource pool configuration that always checks for valid connections Nuxeo Platform may unexpectedly use a closed connection and this can cause various errors.